RosemaryJF/professional-readme-generator/assets/README01.md

 I would advise using this application to generate the README and then cutting it into the applicaple project/application for it, this will minimise unnessacry packages on your project.

-The console questions display as the below images depictsL
+The console questions display as the below image depicts:

 ![Example of console prompts](./images/console-example.jpg)